 \section{Hyperparameters}

-SWIFT finetunes a VLM in three stages using few-shot labeled and abundant unlabeled data, along with a large amount of retrieved data with noisy labels Specifically, following our realistic SSFSL setup that eschews a validation set, we follow \cite{liu2025few} to directly adopt the hyperparameters reported in the literature to our SWIFT experiments across all datasets.
+SWIFT finetunes a VLM's visual encoder in three stages, leveraging few-shot labeled and abundant unlabeled data, along with a large amount of retrieved data with noisy labels Specifically, following our realistic SSFSL setup that eschews a validation set, we follow \cite{liu2025few} to directly adopt the hyperparameters reported in the literature to our SWIFT experiments across all datasets.
 Below, we list the hyperparameters in each stage.

-\textbf{Stage-1 classifier initialization.} We initialize the classifier weights with text embeddings of the $C$ class names \cite{parashar2024neglected} and further learn the classifier on few-shot labeled data.
-We train for 50 epochs with a learning rate of 1e-4, weight decay of 1e-2, \emph{AdamW} optimizer, batch size of 32, and a cosine annealing learning rate scheduler.
+\textbf{Stage-1 Classifier Initialization.} We initialize the classifier weights with text embeddings of the $C$ class names \cite{parashar2024neglected} and further learn the classifier on few-shot labeled data.
+We train for 50 epochs with a learning rate of 1e-4, a weight decay of 1e-2, an \emph{AdamW} optimizer, a batch size of 32, and a cosine-annealed learning rate scheduler.

-\textbf{Stage-2 semi-supervised finetuning.} SWIFT can be integrated with existing SSL methods, such as FixMatch \cite{sohn2020fixmatch} and DebiasPL \cite{wang2022debiased}.
+\textbf{Stage-2 Semi-Supervised Finetuning.} SWIFT can be integrated with various existing SSL methods, such as FixMatch \cite{sohn2020fixmatch} and DebiasPL \cite{wang2022debiased}.
 Specifically, we follow \cite{liu2025few} to mix the retrieved data (with noisy labels) and few-shot labeled data in a batch for calculating the cross-entropy loss $\mathcal{L}_l$.
 Additionally, following established practice \cite{sohn2020fixmatch}, we add few-shot data (with labels removed) to the unlabeled data to augment the unlabeled set for calculating the cross entropy loss $\mathcal{L}_u$.
 We do not add retrieved data to the unlabeled set, as it has domain gaps relative to the task-specific data \cite{liu2025few}.
 We follow \cite{liu2025few} to use a learning rate of 1e-4 to update the classifier, and a smaller learning rate of 1e-6 to update the visual encoder to preserve the pretrained features, with a cosine annealing learning rate scheduler.
 The weight decay is set to 1e-2 with the \emph{AdamW} optimizer.
-For FixMatch loss calculation, we use a batch size of 32 for labeled data, and a multiplier $\mu$ of 5 for unlabeled data, hence a total of 192 training samples per training batch.
-We use a fixed confidence threshold of 0.8 after applying a confidence temperature $T_\text{conf} = 0.01$.
+For the FixMatch loss calculation, we use a batch size of 32 for labeled data and a multiplier $\mu$ of 5 for unlabeled data, yielding a total of 192 training samples per training batch.
+We use a fixed confidence threshold of 0.8 with a confidence temperature $T_\text{conf} = 0.01$ and set the loss temperature to $T_\text{loss}$ to a learnable parameter initialized to 0.07.
 Same as stage-1, we train for 50 epochs.